EXL Service: Acquisition history

-EXL acquired SCIOInspire Holdings, a leading healthcare analytics solution and services company on July 2, 2018.
+EXL acquired SCIOInspire Holdings, a healthcare analytics company on July 2, 2018.
 The company, known as SCIO Health Analytics, specializes in healthcare data and analytics, with a focus on payment integrity and fraud, waste, and abuse.

 2015

 EXL acquired RPM Direct LLC and RPM Data Solutions, LLC (collectively, "RPM") on 23 March 2015.
 RPM specializes in analyzing large consumer-data sets to segment populations, predict response rates, forecast customer lifetime value, design and execute targeted, multi-channel marketing campaigns, especially in areas of healthcare and insurance.
 The purchase was made in $47 million cash plus contingent cash consideration of up to $23 million and about 122,131 shares of restricted stock.

 2014

 In July, EXL purchased the business process consultancy Blue Slate Solutions, which specialized in "optimizing business processes in the Healthcare industry".

 In August, EXL acquired a majority stake (51%) in the business process outsourcing unit of Carvajal Technologia y Servicios (CT&S), thereby establishing a joint-venture between the two companies which would directly provide services to clients in Latin America as well as oversee global delivery of EXL's Spanish-language services.